-PRSH is an improved version of PRZI, which uses a k-point stochastic hillclimber to adapt its value of \emph{s} over time.
-In general, the PRSH algorithm uses a multi-stage \emph{Uniform Exploration} to adjust \emph{s}: if we group the ticks $t=1,2,...,T$ in BSE to a set of stages $ph:=0,1,... ,P$, then conforming to the framework of Continuum Bandits problem, at the stage $ph$ the PRSH algorithm creates a finite set $S_{ph}\in [-1,1]$ of \emph{s}.
-In line with \emph{Uniform Exploration}, at the stage $ph$, each \emph{s} is tried \emph{N} times, from which the $s$ with the highest average \emph{pps} is selected and denoted as $s_{ph}$.
-Next, the PRSH algorithm will generate $S_{ph+1}:=M(s_{ph})$ by a function $M$.
+PRSH is an adaptive version of PRZI, which uses a k-point stochastic hill climber to adapt its value of $s$ over time.
+At the stage $\rho$, the PRSH algorithm creates a finite set $S_{\rho}\in [-1,1]$ of $s$.
+Each $s$ is tried $N$ times, from which the $s$ with the highest average $pps$ is selected and denoted as $s_{\rho}$.
+Next, the PRSH algorithm will generate $S_{\rho+1}=M(s_{\rho})$ by a function $M$.
 Usually, $M$ generates $S_{\rho+1}$ by sampling from a normal distribution $N(s_{\rho},\sigma^2)$ with $s_{\rho}$ as expectation and a specific variance $\sigma^2$.